project-open-data/project-open-data.github.io/v1.1/schema.md

 landingPage				| Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. isPartOf				| isPartOf            | The collection of which the dataset is a subset.
 language				| Language            | The language of the dataset.
-PrimaryITInvestmentUII	| Primary IT Investment UII | For linking a dataset with an IT Unique Investment Identifier (UII) references				| Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.
+primaryITInvestmentUII	| primary IT Investment UII | For linking a dataset with an IT Unique Investment Identifier (UII) references				| Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.
 issued					| Release Date        | Date of formal issuance.
 systemOfRecords			| System of Records   | If the systems is designated as a system of records under the Privacy Act of 1974, provide the URL to the System of Records Notice related to this dataset.